-loday's date: / / Scnooi:

-Place an X in the appropriate bo □ Anonymous □ School Staff □ rent / Guardian

-Person Reporting Incident (Note phone # blank.) e: If this is an anonymous rep port, leave name and

-Name: Telephone :( )

-Name of student victim: (Please print) 0 Grade Level:

-2. Name(s) of alleged offender(s) (I l (if known) Is he/she a student' □Yes □No

-(Please print)

-(Please print) □Yes □No

-3. Were you an eyewitness to this s behavior? □Yes □No

-known) Is he/she a student?

-(Please print) □Yes □No
+Today Strate:/ Schoot: Place an X in the appropriate box: □Victim □ Anonymous □School Staff □Other / Guardian PERSON REPORTING INCIDENT (Note: If this is an anonymous report, leave e name and phone # b lank.)
+Name: Telephone :() Name of student victim: (Please print) Grade Level: 2.
+Name(s) of alleged offender(s) (If known student? n): Grade Level Schoo ol (if known) Is he/she a □Yes □No (Please print) □Yes □No (Please print) 3.
+Were you an eyewitness to this behavior? ? □Yes □No Name(s) of other witnesses (If known): Gra de Level School (if kr nown) Is he/she a student □Yes □No (Please print)

-(Please print)
+□Yes □No (Please print)

-4. On what date(s) did the inc / /

-Month Day Year Month Day Year Month Day Year STUDENT HANDBOOK